phoebeli23/sudokusolver/README.md

 - Managed to fiddle with view-height and max-width/height to get sizing down

 ### Day 3
-- Handle button and key board events
+- Handled button and key board events
 - Installed react-keyboard-event-handler
 - Highlighted grid cols and rows in focus
 - Added state variable to keep track of all Square values in Grid